Convex-Dev/design/papers/glossary.md

 ## Ordering

-An Ordering defines the sequence in which Blocks of transactions are to be executed.
+An Ordering defines the sequence in which Blocks of Transactions are to be executed.
+A key purpose role of the Consensus Algorithm is to ensure that all good PEers agree on the same Consensus Ordering, and hence all calculate the same Consensus State.

-In normal use of the Convex system, the Ordering will be confirmed up to a certain point (the Consensus Point).
+In normal use of the Convex system, the Ordering maintained by a Peer will be confirmed in Consensus only up to a certain point (the Consensus Point).
 Blocks after this point are not yet confirmed, but are in the process of being proposed for consensus.

 ## Peer

-A Peer is a system that participates in the operation of the decentralised Convex Network.
+A Peer is a system that participates in the operation of the decentralised Convex Network, and in particular helps to achieve Consnesus.

-Peers are required to use a private key (corresponding to the Peer's Account) to sign certain messages.
+Peers are required to use a private key to sign certain messages as they participate in the Consensus Protocol.
 Because of this, a Peer's Stake may be at risk if the system is not adequately secured.
+Peer operators therefore have a strong incentive to maintain good security for their systems.

 ## Private Key